 Ergosterol (5,7 - diene oxysterol), a principal compound of the fungal plasma membrane which has never been found in plants, is perceived by many plant species as an elicitor (Amborabé et al., 2003; Granado et al., 1995; Klemptner et al., 2014; Laquitaine et al., 2006; Rossard et al., 2010).
-Sterols are essential for the organisation and structure of eukaryotic cells plasma membranes when ergosterol being the major component in lower eukaryotes, whereas cholesterol and sitosterol are the most abundant sterols in higher eukaryotes and plants, respectively (Roche et al., 2008; Xu et al., 2001).
-These steroids differ structurally, with ergosterol having two additional double bonds (at positions C7-C8 and C22-C23) and a methyl group at C24 position of the side chain (Figure 3).
+Sterols are essential for the organisation and structure of eukaryotic cells plasma membranes when ergosterol is the major component in lower eukaryotes, whereas cholesterol and sitosterol are the most abundant sterols in higher eukaryotes and plants, respectively (Roche et al., 2008; Xu et al., 2001).
+These steroids differ structurally, with ergosterol having two additional double bonds (at the positions C7-C8 and C22-C23) and a methyl group at the C24 position of the side chain (Figure 3).

 Figure 3.
-Chemical structure of ergosterol (A), cholesterol (B) and β -sitosterol (C) showing similarities and differences.
-Compared to ergosterol, cholesterol has unsaturated positins C7-C8 and an additional methyl group at position C24 and sitosterol has an additional ethyl group at position C24.
+Chemical structure of ergosterol (A), cholesterol (B) and $\beta$ -sitosterol (C) showing similarities and differences.
+Compared to cholesterol, ergosterol has unsaturated positions C7-C8 and an additional methyl group at the position C24 and sitosterol has an additional ethyl group at position C24.